Perspicacity11/MakersWk7-JavascriptWebApps/contents/15_discovering_fetch.md

-The function `fetch` and the JSON format can also be used to *send* HTTP request data to the remote server (for example, `POST` requests) — we'll learn about this in a few moments.
+The function `fetch` and the JSON format can also be used to *send* HTTP request data to the remote server (for example, `POST` requests) — we'll learn about this in a later step.

 ## Diagram